goutamsinghase/swagger-api-document-generator/README.md

 ```
 Swagger API Document will be opened in default browser automatically.

-The Credentials to open the document -
+The credential are given below to open the swagger api document -

 User - goutam.singha.cse@gmail.com